o3de/o3de.org/content/docs/tools-ui/component-library/uidev-filtered-search-component.md

 ---
+linktitle: Filtered Search
+title: O3DE UI Filtered Search Widget
-description: ' Learn how to use the O3DE UI 2.0 filtered search widget to give users advanced search options in your O3DE tools and gems. '
+description: Learn how to use the O3DE UI filtered search widget to give users advanced search options in your O3DE tools and Gems.
-title: O3DE UI filtered search widget
+toc: true
 ---

 {{< preview-migrated >}}